SPANISH LANGUAGE AND TRANSLATION 2 MOD. 2

 Assessment methods

-The verification of learning related to the Spanish Language and Translation 2 course (12 CFUs) is done through three tests:
+The assessment for the Spanish Language and Translation 2 course (12 CFU) is conducted through three tests:

-1. a written test for Spanish Language and Translation 2 mod.
-1 (duration: 120 minutes);
+1. A written test for Spanish Language and Translation 2, Module 1 (duration: 45 minutes)

-2. a written test for Spanish Language and Translation 2 mod.
-2 (duration: 120 minutes);
+2. A written test for Spanish Language and Translation 2, Module 2 (duration: 45 minutes)

-Students will have the opportunity to take the partial tests of modules 1 and 2 either in the official examination sessions or at the end of the lectures of the relevant modules in the form of a pre-application or midterm test.
-The dates of the midterm examinations will be communicated to students by each lecturer.
-Students intending to sit for the pre-appeal of module 1 must also sit for the pre-appeal of module 2; therefore, it is not possible to take only the pre-appeal of one module.
-The marks obtained in the partial tests (including pre-appeals) will be valid for the relevant academic year.
+Students will have the opportunity to take the partial tests for Module 1 and Module 2 either during the official exam sessions or at the end of the lessons for the respective modules in the form of a pre-exam or mid-term test.
+The dates for the mid-term tests will be communicated to the students by the instructor.
+Students who intend to take the Module 1 pre-exam must also take the Module 2 pre-exam; it is not possible to take the pre-exam for only one module.
+The grades obtained on the partial tests (including the pre-exams) are valid for the current academic year.

 Type of exam